On the relationship between logarithmic TAQ and logarithmic THH: Commutative -space monoids

 \begin{definition} Define $W(M)$ as the (homotopy) pullback of the diagram of commutative ${\cal J}$-space monoids. \end{definition}

 The universal property of the coproduct induces a natural map over and under $P$.
 In the special case where $M = B^{\rm cy}(P)$ is the cyclic bar construction on $P$, the content of the following lemma appears implicitly in \cite[Proof of Proposition 3.1]{RSS18}.
 Our definition of $W(M)$ is analogous to (but different from) a similar construction in \emph{loc.\ cit}.
+In the context of discrete commutative monoids, a version of this result appears in \cite[Lemma 3.11]{Rog09}.

 \begin{lemma} The map (\ref{splitoffreplete}) is a ${\cal J}$-equivalence. \end{lemma}